Curriculum

 The primary pedagogical objectives of the course are for students a) to familiarize themselves with important economic concepts, and b) to learn to use them as “tools” for efficient decision-making in business and other environments.

-This course is an intensive program on financial modeling.
-During the course, participants will learn to create well-designed, functional and dynamic financial models.
-The course material includes model design, logic, construction, financial concepts, best practices and accounting treatment.
-Course topics include building financial statements, creating depreciation and tax schedules, forecasting and modelling working capital and capital structure, and creating discounted cash flow analysis.
+This course is an intensive, practice-oriented program focused on industry best practices in financial modeling.
+Participants develop the skills required to build well-designed, transparent, and dynamic financial models used in valuation, transactions, and strategic decision-making.
+The course covers model design, logical structure, construction techniques, core financial concepts, and appropriate accounting treatment.
+Key topics include building integrated financial statements, developing depreciation and tax schedules, forecasting and modeling working capital and capital structure, and performing discounted cash flow analysis.
+The course provides an essential foundation for students interested in corporate finance and investment banking.

 This course will provide students a comprehensive overview of the fixed income markets, the main debt instruments traded, types of issuers and investors, and practices in the industry.
 Our main focus is on the cash debt markets, with coverage of derivatives to enhance analytic tools in the subject, and on risk-management.
 Our goal is to bridge the gap between theory and practice by illustrating how models and theories inform best trading and risk management practices in the fixed-income space.